 Core vaccinations are those that are recommended for all pets, and non-core vaccinations include those that are only administered to pets considered to be “at-risk.”
 Necessary vaccines depend on local regulations, geographic location, and your pet’s lifestyle.
 We will discuss the best options for your pet according to their risk of exposure.

-Bordetella (kennel cough) is a non-core vaccine that is given to puppies at risk for kennel cough.
-Kennel cough (or infectious cough) can be spread wherever dogs congregate such as kennels and groomers.
-The vaccination can be given to puppies as early as 7 weeks old.
+Bordetella (kennel cough) is a non-core but common vaccine that is given to puppies and adult dogs at risk for kennel cough.
+Kennel cough (or infectious cough) can be spread wherever dogs congregate such as kennels, groomers, and dog parks.
+This vaccination can be given to puppies as early as 7 weeks old.

 Distemper, Hepatitis, Parainfluenza, Parvovirus (DHPP) is a core vaccine that protects against these 4 common viral diseases.
 Your puppy will receive their first vaccination between 6 and 8 weeks old, and booster shots will be given every 3 to 4 weeks until your puppy is 15 to 18 weeks old.
 A booster vaccination is administered after the first year and every third year following that.